FAQs - Work Opportunity Tax Credit (WOTC)

 Note: the qualified wages for (for disabled veterans ONLY) is increased from $6,000 to $12,000.

 The amount of the tax credit varies by target group.
-The tax credit for target groups A, B, C, D, E, G, and H is 40 percent of qualified first year wages up to $6,000 if the individual is retained for at least 400 hours.
+The tax credit for target groups A, B, C, D, E, G, H, and L is 40 percent of qualified first year wages up to $6,000 if the individual is retained for at least 400 hours.
 If the individual is retained less than 400 hours but at least 120 hours a 25 percent tax credit is available on qualified first year wages up to $6,000.
 The exception is target group F (summer youth).
 The maximum amount of wages to which the tax credit may be applied shall not exceed $3,000.
 The tax credit for target group I, long-term family assistance recipient, is 40 percent of first year qualified wages up to $10,000 and 50 percent of second year qualified wages up to $10,000.
 The individual must be retained at least 180 days or 400 hours.
 In certain circumstances you may be able to claim either the 40 percent of $6,000 tax credit or the 40 percent of $10,000 tax credit.

 Employers may claim the Work Opportunity Tax Credit for a total of two years.
 Employers who do not take the full credit amount because of the tax liability limitation may carry back one year or forward 20 years.